Aims and Fit of Module

 Learning outcomes

-A Identify the influences of family and society on children and young people
+A. Analyse the complex influences of family, society, and culture on children and young people using interdisciplinary theoretical frameworks.

 Method of teaching and learning